Workplace help in other languages

 You can read the information on this website in your language.
 Choose your language from the menu at the top of the page to translate the information.
 Translation is available for most pages.

 We have different options for reporting a workplace problem.
-These are explained on our Ways to fix a workplace problem page and summarised below.
+These are summarised below.

 Fix a workplace problem

 We can help if you’re having a problem with your pay or conditions at work.
 If you can, it is best to first try to discuss the problem with your employer or employee.
-If you can’t do this or you have tried, you can report the problem to us.
+If you can’t do this or you have tried, you can ask for our help.

 Report a problem anonymously in your language